 I have been making this Candied Bacon for years.
 It still wows a crowd.
 This is more of a “how to” than a recipe.
 I have tried several techniques over the years and think I have finally perfected it.
 It will take no time to prep, but the baking and cooling process is time consuming and is a must to ensure the bacon will turn out just perfect!
 I promise if you follow my process, the bacon will turn out crispy and crunchy every single time.
 It’s best to make this ahead of time, so you can give the bacon time to dry…the longer the better.

 I typically use this thick-cut bacon from Smithfield.
 You can use a thinner cut of bacon.
 Just note the baking time will be a bit shorter.

-Feel free to mix things up a bit…this is my basic recipe…you add cayenne if you like heat…coarse ground pepper is also a nice touch and I’m sure red pepper flakes would bring a nice little kick.
+Feel free to mix things up a bit…this is my basic recipe…you can add cayenne if you like heat…coarse ground pepper is also a nice touch.
+I’m sure red pepper flakes would bring a nice little kick.
 I have seen a lot of recipes out there that include maple syrup.